jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 J.D.
 Meier’s book _Getting Results the Agile Way_ shares a great concept that’s stuck with me over a number of years now: the rule of three.

 The idea is to pick three main focuses for the week you intend to accomplish.
-These can be tasks and projects, but they can also be simple reminders, such as “Enjoy your lunch Thursday because it’s a busy day”.
+These can be tasks and projects, but they can also be simple reminders, such as "Enjoy your lunch Thursday because it’s a busy day”.
 The number three is ideal because it’s easiest to manage and remember three things.

 A great way to frame your week is to pick three intentions, including projects you want to advance, tasks to complete, or anything else that will help you have the best week you possibly can.